-The European Union’s (EU) Digital Services Act (DSA) is due in 2024 and will require any company providing digital services to conduct independent audits and risk assessments to ensure the safety and fundamental rights of users are respected in their environments.
+The European Union’s (EU) Digital Services Act (DSA), due in 2024, will require any company providing digital services to conduct independent audits and risk assessments to ensure the safety and fundamental rights of users are respected in their environments.
 In anticipation of this, Eticas has conducted several external, adversarial audits of tech companies’ algorithms.

 Iliyana Nalbantova, an adversarial audits researcher at Eticas, told Computer Weekly that “adversarial auditing” is essentially the practice of evaluating algorithms or AI systems that have little potential for transparent oversight, or are otherwise “out-of-reach” in some way.

 While Eticas is usually an advocate for internal socio-technical auditing, where organisations conduct their own end-to-end audits that consider both the social and technical aspects to fully understand the impacts of a given system, Nalbantova said developers themselves are often not willing to carry out such audits, as there are currently no requirements to do so.

 “Adversarial algorithmic auditing fills this gap and allows us to achieve some level of AI transparency and accountability that is not normally attainable in those systems,” she said.

 “The focus is very much on uncovering harm.
 That can be harm to society as a whole, or harm to a specific community, but the idea with our approach is to empower those communities [negatively impacted by algorithms] to uncover those harmful effects and find ways to mitigate them.”